Submit Malware Samples

 Stay Safe

 Never execute malware on your primary system.
-Use isolated virtual machines or sandboxed environments
+Use isolated VMs or sandboxes.

 Verify Hash

-Include the SHA256 hash of the sample to help us verify integrity and check against known samples
+Include the SHA256 hash to help us verify integrity and check known samples.

 How to Submit